hatmix/godot-4-jam-template/README.md

 * [https://github.com/nezvers/Godot-GameTemplate](https://github.com/nezvers/Godot-GameTemplate)
 * [And many more...](https://godotengine.org/asset-library/asset?filter=template&category=&godot_version=&cost=&sort=updated)

-This template is intended to be used at project start only.
+This template is intended to be used at project start.
 While it is possible to apply updates made to the template to projects created from earlier versions of the template, it is not designed for that.
-There are other templates that make upgrading much simpler--with other trade-offs, perhaps.
+Other templates may be easier to upgrade or add to an existing project.

-## Initial setup
+## Getting started

 There are a few ways to get started.
 * The "Use this template" link in Github
 * Clone the repository
 * Download a zip file of the source

-## Main

 Once the Godot project files are saved locally, open `res://main.tscn` and `res://main.gd` and create your game!